-These condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiary, Minera ISP S. R.L. de C.V.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Minera ISP S. R.L. de C.V.
 Intercompany balances and transactions, including any unrealized income and expenses arising from intercompany transactions, are eliminated on consolidation.